hrhirha/boot2root/writeup1.md

     ...
 ```

-func4 returns 1 if its argument is less or equal to 1; the argument is stored in ebx
+`func4` returns 1 if its argument `ebx` is less then or equal to 1.
 ```
     0x08048ca8 <+8>:     mov    ebx,DWORD PTR [ebp+0x8]
     0x08048cab <+11>:    cmp    ebx,0x1